ArpitRawat07/Garbage-Classification/README.md

 # Garbage-Classification
-Here’s a concise and informative GitHub repository description and README section for your project:

----

 ## 🗑️ Waste Classification using EfficientNetB7

 This project is an end-to-end image classification system that leverages TensorFlow and EfficientNetB7 from TensorFlow Hub to classify images of various types of waste.
 It combines **general trash types** (like plastic, metal, glass, etc.) and **e-waste** (like batteries, keyboards, mobile phones, etc.) for improved waste segregation and recycling automation.